 Influencers or KOLs are really powerful in China.
-They are simply users who drive traffic on their pages with good and interesting contents.
-Chinese consumers love following KOLs on social media and they listen to their advices.
+They are simply users who drive traffic on their pages with good and interesting content.
+Chinese consumers love following KOLs on social media and they listen to their advice.

-You can employ a KOL in you communication strategy.
-He or she will be the image of your brand and can help your to develop your image toward Chinese consumers.
-It’s an effective way to develop your awareness and brand image in China, because Chinese consumers trust more KOLs than brands.
+You can employ a KOL in your communication strategy.
+He or she will be the image of your brand and can help you to develop your image toward Chinese consumers.
+It’s an effective way to develop your awareness and brand image in China because Chinese consumers trust more KOLs than brands.

 There are a lot of sports celebrities or famous players in China in every event.
-Due to a large sports fans base, choosing right sports influencers will boost your business to a new level.
+Due to a large sports fan base, choosing the right sports influencers will boost your business to a new level.

 Gentlemen Marketing Agency is specialized in digital marketing in the Chinese market.
 Do not hesitate to contact us if you want to discuss any projects in China.